 COMMENTis used with comment feature to provide message

-shutdown command is not enough.
-We should provide the
+shutdown is not enough.
+We should provide the option

-/s option in order to shutdown the system.
+/s in order to shut down the system.

 > shutdown /s

-/r option in order to restart the system or computer.
-This will shutdown and restart the computer.
+/r in order to restart the system or computer.
+This will shut down and restart the computer.

 > shutdown /r